imangareeboo/Austen_Adaptations/_posts/2023-04-25-biblioresources.md

 Troost, Linda and Greenfield, Sayre. *Jane Austen in Hollywood.* The University Press of Kentucky,1998.

-Trumpener, Katie. *Bardic Nationalism: The Romantic Novel and the British Empire.* Vol. 2, Princeton University Press, 1997.
-[JSTOR](www.jstor.org/stable/j.ctv182jtdd)
+Trumpener, Katie. *Bardic Nationalism: The Romantic Novel and the British Empire.* Vol. 2, Princeton University Press, 1997. <a href="www.jstor.org/stable/j.ctv182jtdd" target="_blank">JSTOR</a>

 Tuite, Clara. *Romantic Austen: Sexual Politics and the Literary Canon.* Cambridge University Press, 2008.

 ## Critical Articles/Online Articles:
-Antone, Margaret K., ["The Mutual Development in James, Henry, and Jane Austen's Early Writings"](https://engagedscholarship.csuohio.edu/etdarchive/385) (2010).
+Antone, Margaret K., <a href="https://engagedscholarship.csuohio.edu/etdarchive/385" target="_blank">"The Mutual Development in James, Henry, and Jane Austen's Early Writings"</a> (2010).
 ETD Archive.
 385.

-Baker, Jennifer. [“How Gaslighting in Fiction Can Reflect the Realities of Psychological Abuse"](https://lithub.com/how-gaslighting-in-fiction-can-reflect-the-realities-of-psychological-abuse/), June 23rd 2021.
+Baker, Jennifer. <a href="https://lithub.com/how-gaslighting-in-fiction-can-reflect-the-realities-of-psychological-abuse/" target="_blank">“How Gaslighting in Fiction Can Reflect the Realities of Psychological Abuse"</a>, June 23rd 2021.

-Bennet, Ashly. [“Shame and Sensibility: Jane Austen's Humiliated Heroines.”](www.jstor.org/stable/43973910) *Studies in Romanticism*, vol. 54, no. 3, 2015, pp. 377–400.
+Bennet, Ashly. <a href="www.jstor.org/stable/43973910" target="_blank">“Shame and Sensibility: Jane Austen's Humiliated Heroines.”</a> *Studies in Romanticism*, vol. 54, no. 3, 2015, pp. 377–400.

-Boulukos, George E. [“The Politics of Silence: ‘Mansfield Park’ and the Amelioration of Slavery.”](www.jstor.org/stable/40267669) *NOVEL: A Forum on Fiction*, vol. 39, no. 3, 2006, pp. 361–383. *JSTOR*.
+Boulukos, George E. <a href="www.jstor.org/stable/40267669" target="_blank">“The Politics of Silence: ‘Mansfield Park’ and the Amelioration of Slavery.”</a> *NOVEL: A Forum on Fiction*, vol. 39, no. 3, 2006, pp. 361–383. *JSTOR*.

-Boulukos, George. [“The Secret History of the Rise of the Novel: The Novel and the Middle Class in 	English Studies.”](www.jstor.org/stable/41468153) *The Eighteenth Century*, vol. 52, no. 3/4, 2011, pp. 361–382. *JSTOR*.
+Boulukos, George. <a href="www.jstor.org/stable/41468153" target="_blank">“The Secret History of the Rise of the Novel: The Novel and the Middle Class in English Studies.”</a> *The Eighteenth Century*, vol. 52, no. 3/4, 2011, pp. 361–382. *JSTOR*.

-Canuel, Mark. [“Jane Austen and the Importance of Being Wrong.”](www.jstor.org/stable/25601724) *Studies in Romanticism*, vol. 44, no. 2, 2005, pp. 123–150. *JSTOR*.
+Canuel, Mark. <a href="www.jstor.org/stable/25601724" target="_blank">“Jane Austen and the Importance of Being Wrong.”</a> *Studies in Romanticism*, vol. 44, no. 2, 2005, pp. 123–150. *JSTOR*.

-Cossy, Valérie. [“Why Austen cannot be “classique” in French: New Directions in the French 	Reception of Austen.”](http://www.jasna.org/persuasions/on-line/vol30no2/cossy.html) *Persuasions On-Line*, vol. 30, no. 2. *Jane Austen Society of North America*.
+Cossy, Valérie. <a href="https://jasna.org/persuasions/on-line/vol30no2/cossy.html" target="_blank">“Why Austen cannot be “classique” in French: New Directions in the French Reception of Austen.”</a> *Persuasions On-Line*, vol. 30, no. 2.
+Jane Austen Society of North America.
 Spring 2010.

 Fraiman, Susan.
 “Jane Austen and Edward Said: Gender, Culture, and Imperialism.” *Critical Inquiry*, 	vol. 21, no. 4.The University of Chicago Press.
 Summer 1995. pp. 805-821.